falconry/falcon/docs/index.rst

 What People are Saying
 ----------------------

-"We have been using Falcon as a replacement for [popular framework] and we simply love the performance (three times faster) and code base size (easily half of our original [popular framework] code)."
+"We have been using Falcon as a replacement for [framework] and we simply love the performance (three times faster) and code base size (easily half of our original [framework] code)."

 "Falcon looks great so far.
 I hacked together a quick test for a tiny server of mine and was ~40% faster with only 20 minutes of